 Full-time appointments require 20 hours of service per week; half-time appointments require 10 hours of service per week.

-Students receiving a full-time appointment may not accept other on-campus employment during the time they are in pay status as graduate assistants.
-Students receiving a half-time appointment may accept other on-campus employment up to 9 hours per week during the time they are in pay status as graduate assistants.
+Students receiving a full-time appointment may not accept other on-campus employment during the time they are in pay status as graduate teaching assistants.
+Students receiving a half-time appointment may accept other on-campus employment up to 9 hours per week during the time they are in pay status as graduate teaching assistants.

 Graduate teaching assistants funded by the Graduate School receive a stipend and a partial tuition waiver for eligible enrollment.